aws-samples/assessment-generator/README.md

 After successfully deploying, you will be able to access the Frontend UI with the CloudFront URL in the CDK outputs.
 Next:

-1. Create an account using the frontend
+1. Create an account for student using the frontend with "Create Account" tab and Role as "students"
-2. Login to the AWS Console and assign the account to the "teachers" group
+2. Create an account for teacher using the frontend with "Create Account" tab and Role as "teachers"
+3. For teacher journey: Login with the created teacher account
+4. For student journey: Login with the created student account

 ## Security